laplcebeltrami/brainconnectivity/README.md

 incorrect = squareform(male1_unsmoothed);
 figure; imagesc(incorrect);
 ```
 Figure immediately shows artifacts and you shoud immediately conclude something went wrong using the squareform function.
-The correct way is to use the vec2.adj.m function
+The correct way is to use the vec2.adj.m function, which will show more realistic brain connectivity pattern.

 ```ruby
 correct = vec2adj(male1_unsmoothed);